Skip to content

 History

-The National Investigations Committee on Aerial Phenomena was incorporated in Washington D.C.
-On 24 October 1956 by Thomas Townsend Brown, an eccentric physicist and inventor who had worked on electrogravitics research for the U.S. Navy.
+The National Investigations Committee on Aerial Phenomena was incorporated in Washington D.C. on 24 October 1956 by Thomas Townsend Brown, an eccentric physicist and inventor who had worked on electrogravitics research for the United States Navy.
 Brown's tenure as director was brief.
-Within months, Major Donald E. Keyhoe (USMC, Ret.) took the helm, and it was Keyhoe who shaped NICAP into the most politically connected civilian UFO organisation in America.
+Within months Major Donald E. Keyhoe (USMC, Retired) took the helm, and it was Keyhoe who shaped NICAP into the most politically connected civilian UFO organisation in America.

-Keyhoe was a retired Marine Corps aviator, former aide to Charles Lindbergh, and a published aviation journalist who had written bestselling books on flying saucers.
+Keyhoe was a retired Marine Corps aviator, former aide to Charles Lindbergh, and a published aviation journalist who had written bestselling books on flying saucers including The Flying Saucers Are Real (1950) and Flying Saucers from Outer Space (1953).
 He brought two things to NICAP that no other UFO organisation possessed: genuine military credibility and a Washington insider's understanding of how to apply political pressure.
 Under his directorship, NICAP's board included retired admirals, former CIA officials, and sitting members of Congress.

 NICAP's strategy centred on congressional action.
-Keyhoe lobbied relentlessly for open hearings on UFOs, cultivating relationships with sympathetic legislators.
-The 1966 congressional hearings, though limited in scope, were partly the result of NICAP's sustained pressure campaign.
+Keyhoe lobbied relentlessly for open hearings on UFOs, cultivating relationships with sympathetic legislators across both parties.
 The journal documented every step of this political effort, publishing correspondence with congressmen, analyses of government statements, and detailed rebuttals of official explanations.
+The 19 and 26 July 1952 Washington National Airport radar contacts had brought UFOs onto the front page of every newspaper in America; Keyhoe's argument was that the official response since had been institutional deflection rather than investigation.

 The Infiltration Question

 NICAP's board included several individuals with CIA connections, including Colonel Joseph Bryan III (former chief of the CIA's Psychological Warfare division) and Nicholas de Rochefort (a CIA psychological warfare specialist).
-Whether these connections represented infiltration, genuine interest, or both remains debated among historians.
+Whether these connections represented infiltration, genuine interest, or both remains debated among historians of the UFO research community.
 NICAP's internal records, now held at CUFOS, document the organisational tensions that resulted.

 Before NICAP's decline, Richard Hall compiled the organisation's case data into two landmark reference works.
 The UFO Evidence, published in 1964, distilled 746 cases from NICAP's files into a structured report that was distributed to every member of Congress.
-A second volume followed decades later in 2001.
+A second volume followed in 2001 covering the 1964 to 2001 period.
 These compilations drew entirely from cases published in the UFO Investigator and vetted by NICAP's investigation network.
-They remain standard reference texts.
+They remain standard reference texts in the modern UAP-research literature.

 From the Archive